Barli Institute, India

 The Challenge

-In general, India's daughters are unwanted, unsafe, unequal, and unfree.
+India is home to 1.3 billion people with 20% earning less than $2.10/day and 50% under the age of 25.
+India's daughters are generally unwanted, unsafe, unequal, and unfree.
 They make up one third of the world's child brides (5 million girls) and 50% of married women report domestic violence.
 Every year, 1 million girls are killed in the womb through selective termination.

-Providing access to education for girls is especially difficult in India's remote rural areas where girls traditionally don't go to school and are only considered suitable for marriage, having children, and caring for their families.
+The need for access to quality education is great and a significant challenge, especially for girls and young women in India's remote rural areas where girls traditionally don't go to school and are considered suitable only for marriage, having children, and caring for their families.

 The Solution: Barli Institute Programs